The National Trust is the custodian of collections of artefacts important to the history of Queensland and its inhabitants.

 Currumbin Wildlife Sanctuary

-At Currumbin Wildlife Sanctuary we are known for the wildlife, but we are also proud to have two Hugh Sawrey artwork pieces including the piece titles ‘How this land was wrought.’
+At Currumbin Wildlife Sanctuary we are known for our wildlife, but we are also proud to have two Hugh Sawrey artwork pieces, including the piece entitled ‘How this land was wrought.’
 The impressive artwork is 250cm x 1140cm in size and depicts Australian Outback life in the mid-1800s.
-The mural was commissioned by the Sanctuary’s founder Alex Griffiths in 1972.
+The mural was commissioned by the Sanctuary’s founder, Alex Griffiths, in 1972.

-This historic farmhouse features a fine collection of early Australian items including the Goggs family bibles, silver cutlery and a travelling trunk and a secretaire bookcase made by one of Queensland’s first cabinetmakers.
-Wolston Farmhouse also houses National Trust collections of over 1000 everyday items which are on display for the public to view.
+This historic farmhouse features a fine collection of early Australian items including the Goggs family Bibles, silver cutlery and a travelling trunk, as well as a secretaire bookcase made by one of Queensland’s first cabinetmakers.
+Wolston Farmhouse also houses a National Trust collection of over 1000 everyday items which are on display for the public to view.